0xMerso/tycho-orderbook-web/README.md

 Together, they're used to visualize the onchain liquidity of AMMs in a familiar orderbook format, thanks to [Tycho](https://docs.propellerheads.xyz/tycho).

-You can run the architecture with the given script:
+You can run the architecture with the given script, after cloning this repo.

+    git clone --recurse-submodules https://github.com/0xMerso/tycho-orderbook-web web
     sh launch.sh

 Get a visual architecture of the repository on [Gitdiagram](https://gitdiagram.com/0xMerso/tycho-orderbook-web)